 What about hypothyroidism?
 It is becoming more known and understood that when diagnosing hypothyroidism just measuring a TSH and possibly a T4 level only catches about 17% hypothyroid patients.
 To properly diagnose your thyroid at least eight different thyroid tests: TSH, Total T4, free T4, Total T-3, Free T3, Reverse T-3 and Thyroid Antibodies should be tested.
 This will also determine if you have central hypothyroidism, peripheral hypothyroidism, under conversion hypothyroidism and Reverse T-3 syndrome.
 A very common problem is the inability to convert your T4 into the active T-3.
 This can even happen when an abnormal T4 level is being treated with Synthroid or levothyroxine as many individuals do not adequately convert Synthroid or levothyroxine to the active T-3, thus leaving them still feeling hypothyroid symptoms even while on medication.
 Again, this can be fixed by addressing and correcting the underlying nutritional and metabolic issues.

 Then there is Hashimoto’s thyroiditis, the cause of 90% of hypothyroidism.
 Hashimoto’s is triggered when antibodies from your immune system attack your thyroid decreasing the thyroid’s hormone output causing hypothyroid symptoms.
 It frequently goes undiagnosed because proper thyroid antibody tests are not run.
 Additionally, even when diagnosed very few doctors know how to stop the immune system from killing off your thyroid.
 It is important to know that antibodies in Hashimoto's are commonly activated by food allergies, toxic chemicals and metals, chronic bacterial or virus infections that trigger the autoimmune response.
-To properly treat Hashimoto's disease these autoimmune triggers must be identified and removed by a doctor knowledgeable in functional medicine.
+To properly treat Hashimoto's disease these autoimmune triggers (see more information on autoimmune disorders) must be identified and removed by a doctor knowledgeable in functional medicine.

 About Dr. Greg Fors